Federal Crimes Attorney

 Other areas Mr. Dudley practices in include defense of violations against federal agencies, such as the Food and Drug Administration, the Environmental Protection Agency, the Occupational Safety and Health Administration, the Drug Enforcement Agency, the Federal Trade Commission, the Securities and Exchange Commission and the Federal Communications Commission.

 If you have been charged with a federal crime, you need the services of a specialized and experienced federal crimes defense attorney.
 Mr. Dudley has practiced criminal law for more than 25 years.
+Mr. Dudley is admitted to the United States Supreme Court, seven federal circuit courts of appeal, and he has also been admitted to practice in 44 federal district courts.
 He has the expertise you need to fight criminal charges and the experience of defending hundreds of federal crimes cases.
 Call 1-800-941-5986 to schedule a consultation.